Ron Kenoly

-Ron Kenoly (born December 6, 1944) is an American Christian worship leader, singer, and songwriter.
+Ron Kenoly (December 6, 1944 – February 3, 2026) was an American Christian worship leader, singer and songwriter.

-He holds several degrees, including a music degree from Alameda College, a Master of Divinity from Faith Bible College, and a Doctorate of Ministry in sacred music from Friends International Christian University.
-His music career began following time spent in the United States Air Force.
-He was originally with a group called The Mellow Fellows, but family issues caused him to leave the group.
+Kenoly held several degrees including a music degree from Alameda College in Alameda, California, a Master of Divinity degree from Faith Bible College in Independence, Missouri, and a Doctorate of Ministry degree in sacred music from Friends International Christian University in Merced, California.
+His music career began after he left the United States Air Force.
+He was originally in a group called The Mellow Fellows, but situations with his family caused him to leave.
 His musical career breakthrough came in 1992 when Lift Him Up became the fastest selling worship album to that point.
-Welcome Home produced by Tom Brooks was also critically acclaimed, becoming Billboards Top contemporary worship music album, and winning a Gospel Music Association Dove Award for "Praise and Worship Album" in 1997.
-He was formerly signed to Integrity Music.
-Kenoly himself has only played on one of his recordings.
+Welcome Home produced by Tom Brooks was also critically acclaimed, becoming Billboards Top contemporary worship music album and winning a Gospel Music Association Dove Award for "Praise and Worship Album" in 1997.
+He was signed to Integrity Music.
+Kenoly himself only played music on one of his recordings.

-Biography
+Early life and career

-Kenoly was born and raised in Coffeyville, Kansas.
-He states that when his mother, Edith Kenoly, was pregnant with him, she would rub her stomach and pray "Lord let this one praise you."
-He was interested in a musical career from a young age, later saying, "As a child I remember seeing Sammy Davis Jr. and Nat King Cole for the first time.
+Kenoly was born in Coffeyville, Kansas, in southeast Kansas and grew up there.
+He said that when his mother, Edith Kenoly, was pregnant with him, she rubbed her stomach and prayed, "Lord, let this one praise you."
+He was interested in a musical career from a young age and said, "As a child I remember seeing Sammy Davis Jr. and Nat King Cole for the first time.
 I was so impressed as I watched two Black men grace a national stage.
 I knew right then that was what I wanted."